ha7ilm/pgroup/README.md

 For example, if you use `-9` and send SIGTERM to **pgroup**, it will send SIGKILL to all of its child processes.

+**pgroup** also terminates all of its subprocesses if its parent process ends, or any of its child processes end.

 ## Installing pgroup

 **pgroup** works on Linux.
 You can build it with *gcc* by: